 The editors reserve the right to inform authors' institutions or ethics committees about unregistered trials that have been carried out.
 Authors will also be asked to submit an accurate summary of the trial's results to the relevant registry (if there is such a mechanism) within a year of study completion or at the time of publication, whichever is the earliest.

 Authors of trials must adhere to the CONSORT reporting guidelines appropriate to their trial design.
 Please check the CONSORT statement Web site for information on the appropriate guidelines for specific trial types.
-Before the paper can undergo peer review, authors must: 1) provide in the manuscript the trial registry, trial registration number, and IRB, and 2) provide a copy of the trial protocol and a completed CONSORT checklist as supporting files (these documents will also be published alongside the paper, if accepted).
+Before the paper can undergo peer review, authors must: 1) provide in the manuscript the trial registry, trial registration number, and IRB, and 2) provide a copy of the trial protocol (or a link to an open access version of the protocol) and a completed CONSORT checklist as supporting files (these documents will also be published alongside the paper, if accepted).
 The CONSORT flow diagram must be included as Figure 1.
 Any deviation from the trial protocol must be explained in the paper.
 Authors must explicitly discuss informed consent in their paper, and PLOS reserves the right to request a copy of the patient consent form.
 Information on statistical methods or participants beyond what is indicated in the CONSORT statement should be reported in the Methods section.

 PLOS supports the public disclosure of all clinical trial results, as mandated, for example, by the FDA Amendments Act, 2007.
 For trials in registries that permit posting of trial results, PLOS Medicine requires that an accurate summary of the trial's results be submitted to the relevant registry (if there is such a mechanism) within a year of study completion or at the time of publication, whichever is the earliest.